Astronomy

 Below you will find some maps illustrating the light pollution situation in Germany and more specifically at my homes.
 Here on the left you can find an description which explains the colour coding of the maps below.

-My three homes are in Brettach, Freiburg and Waldsee and are marked as red dots in the map to the right.
+My three homes are close to Heilbronn, in Freiburg and in the Rhein valley close to Speyer.
+They are marked as red dots in the map to the right.
 They are all located in the South Western part of Germany.
 The respective conditions with respect to light pollution are explained in more detail in the sections below.

-My primary home is in the area of Heilbronn and can be found in the map on the left marked as "Lindenhof Brettach" whjch means in English "Courtyard at the linden tree in Brettach".
+My primary home is in the area of Heilbronn and can be found in the map on the left.
 In order to save energy our little village switches off all street lights every night from about midnight until 4am.
 During this time I have quite decent conditions with mag 5.5 to 6.0 skies while observing conveniently from our backyard or balcony.

 January 1st 2010 I changed my job and thus now have also a home in Freiburg/Breisgau.
-As this new home (marked in the map as "Loft Freiburg") is located downtown Freiburg I face a quite strong light pollution.
+As this new home is located downtown Freiburg with quite strong light pollution I am limited to observe the sun, moon and planets from my balcony.
 However driving only 15 minutes east to the black forest area the skies get quite dark.

-We have a summerhouse located in the center of the Rhein valley.
-In the map to the left it is marked as "Schwabenhäusle Waldsee" which means in English "Swabian Cottage in Waldsee".
+We have a summerhouse located in the Rhein valley close to Speyer.
+Its location is marked in the map to the left.
 Due to the vicinity of two large cities (Ludwigshafen and Mannheim) the light pollution is quite bad.
 As you can see in the map the limiting magnitude is only about mag 4.0 to 4.5.

-The pier can be setup, removed and stored easily with the help of a little cart
+The pier with the N11GPS can be setup, removed and stored easily with the help of a little cart

-TMB 115/805mm APO refractor on Celestron Advanced-GT mount
+TMB 115/805mm APO refractor on modified Celestron NexStar N11GPS mount

-TMB 80/480mm APO refractor mounted on Celestron N5i using Ray's brackets
+TMB 80/480mm APO refractor on Celestron N5i mount using Ray's brackets

 Previous equipments and configurations